mitsuba-renderer/drjit/src/python/docstr.rst

     documentation is most conveniently written and edited via proper ``.rst`` file so that editors can provide syntax highlighting, spell-checking, etc.

+    At the same time, nanobind tool expects these docstrings to be provided during the C++ compilation process.
+This file is therefore processed to generate a header file making the docstrings available at compile time.

 .. ------------------------------------------------------------------------

 .. topic:: is_array_v